 In the midst of such distressing predictions, development of the Volt was well underway by the mid-2007, but as it turns out, the prices were mere speculation.
 The 2008 financial collapse lifted the lid off the bubbling commodities market, while the United States shale oil boom of 2014 drove prices down further, forcing OPEC to engage in a price war that sent oil prices plummeting, and in turn restored the market’s appetite for SUVs.
 By then the shock of the commodities boom had already spurred a frenzy amongst carmakers for electrified drivetrains.

-Volkswagen’s ambitious MQB platform was designed with the intent of accommodating electrified drivetrains, while BMW’s sixth-generation 3-Series underlined BMW’s new intent that their all their new models moving forward would be built with a hybrid variant in mind.
+Volkswagen’s ambitious MQB platform was designed with the intent of accommodating electrified drivetrains, while BMW’s sixth-generation 3-Series underlined BMW’s new goal to design their new and upcoming models to accommodate a hybrid variant in mind.
 Porsche’s shock 2010 918 Spyder concept had sparked a new arms race of hybrid performance cars with Ferrari and McLaren, and not forgetting that by 2015 the car everyone was talking about was an electric sedan from a small company called Tesla.

 Although General Motors was able to further refine the Volt’s Voltec powertrain, bringing costs and weight down, and turning it into a proper hybrid for use in the Chevrolet Malibu and Cadillac CT6, the market had clearly moved on.
 Early adopters who were once the ardent supporters of dedicated hybrid model lines like the Prius are now looking towards electric cars as the widespread acceptance of hybrid drivetrains and falling battery prices have made hybrids commonplace, even amongst SUVs and crossovers.